MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-user-transact-sql.md

     - Check the login's indicated type is `E` or `X`.
 - PASSWORD option can't be used for Azure AD users.
 - In all migration cases, the roles and permissions of Windows users or groups will automatically be transferred to the new Azure AD users or groups.
 - A new syntax extension, **FROM EXTERNAL PROVIDER** is available for altering Windows users and groups from SQL on-premises to Azure AD users and groups.
 The Windows domain must be federated with Azure AD and all Windows domain members must exist in Azure AD when using this extension.
-The **FROM EXTERNAL PROVIDER** syntax applies to managed instance and should be used in case Windows users don't have logins and need to be mapped to Azure AD logins.
+The **FROM EXTERNAL PROVIDER** syntax applies to managed instance and should be used in case Windows users do not have logins on the original SQL instance and need to be mapped to standalone Azure AD database users.
   - In this case, the allowable userName can be:
     - A Widows user (_domain\user_).
     - A Windows group (_MyWidnowsGroup_).